Stihl 500i Chainsaw Reviews, Features, Benefits, Specs, Price, Alternatives

 You also need it to be light enough that you can use it for hours at a time without becoming fatigued.
 With its power-to-weight ratio, that’s the Stihl MS500i.

 If you’re looking for a chainsaw for personal use around your home or farm, the MS500i is more heavy-duty than anything you’re likely to need.
-If you’re looking for a lightweight, powerful saw geared toward professional users, however, this is the chainsaw for you.
+However, if you’re looking for a lightweight, powerful saw geared toward professional users, this is the chainsaw for you.

 Previous